enze-chen/enze-chen.github.io/hobbies.markdown

 ### Aquatic sports 🏊🏻

 I love being in the water, and have swam at various levels of competition for a little over a decade now.
 My high school coach also introduced me to water polo, and I've competed with [St. Louis Area Polo](http://www.leagueathletics.com/?org=stlouisareapolo){:target="_blank"} (SLAP) in high school and Stanford Club Water Polo in college.
-Nowadays, I mostly swim to stay fit and relax the mind, so if you would like some motivation to jump in a pool at 7:00AM, please let me know (because I need some too)!
+Nowadays, I mostly swim to stay fit and relax the mind, which has been a blessing during the pandemic.

 <br>

 ### Books, movies, and musicals 🎞️

 Finally, if I'm not doing one of the above activities, you will probably find me enjoying these forms of entertainment.
-I don't think my tastes for each medium are in and of themselves peculiar, but their combination might be.
 Always happy to take and prioritize any suggestions!

 * **Books**: I love to read non-fiction, memoirs, and world literature (both fiction and non-fiction).
     * See my [Goodreads account](https://www.goodreads.com/user/show/17216426-enze){:target="_blank"} for a list of books I've read.
-* **Movies**: I love to watch rom-coms (shameless), animated films (particularly anime, but also Disney/Dreamworks/etc), and documentaries.
+* **Movies**: I love to watch rom-coms (shameless!), animated films (particularly anime, but also Disney/Dreamworks/etc), and documentaries.
 I've also only recently discovered indie films and want to view more in this genre.
     * See my [Letterboxd account](https://letterboxd.com/Chengine/lists/){:target="_blank"} for a list of movies I've watched.
 * **Musicals**: I love musicals and showtunes!
 I've seen live and movie adaptations for about 30 musicals so far, but who's counting?
     * Favorites: [Hamilton](https://en.wikipedia.org/wiki/Hamilton_(musical)){:target="_blank"}, [Wicked](https://en.wikipedia.org/wiki/Wicked_(musical)){:target="_blank"}, [The Book of Mormon](https://en.wikipedia.org/wiki/The_Book_of_Mormon_(musical)){:target="_blank"}, [Guys and Dolls](https://en.wikipedia.org/wiki/Guys_and_Dolls){:target="_blank"}, [Thoroughly Modern Millie](https://en.wikipedia.org/wiki/Thoroughly_Modern_Millie_(musical)){:target="_blank"}.